State Income Taxes in New Jersey

 Newark Local income tax – If you live or work in the City of Newark, the is an additional local income tax imposed on you through a Payroll Tax of 1.00%

 The state of New Jersey has a Corporate Tax rate with four (4) tax brackets.
 They range from 6.50% to 10.50%.
 The highest tax bracket starts at income over $1 Million.
 Corporate Tax is only assessed on C Corporation.
 Other flow-thru entities, such as S-Corps, LLCs and LLPs are not subject to the Corporate Tax, rather they are subject to the individual owner’s individual income tax.

 Sales and Property Taxes in New Jersey

 Like many states, New Jersey has multiple tax rates.
 One at the state level and another at the local level.
 The state rate is 6.63% the average local rate is -0.03%* (total average rate for New Jersey Sales Tax is 6.60%).

 Note* that some jurisdictions are not subject to a state rate, and instead collect a higher local rate of 3.30%, bringing the average local rate to be negative.

-The average property tax rate for residential property in the state of New Jersey is 2.21%, which is the highest in the union as far as Property Tax as a Percent of a taxpayer’s main home.
+Property Taxes in New Jersey – the average property tax rate for residential property in the state of New Jersey is 2.21%, which is the highest in the union as far as Property Tax as a Percent of a taxpayer’s main home.

 New Jersey is one of only six (6) states that has an inheritance tax.
 Depending on the type (or class) of beneficiary, you could be assessed inheritance tax.
 A few important points: